sn1de/ezp_many2many/README.md

 Implement the Many to Many Relationship
 ---------------------------------------

-~~We need to now 'tell' our original Magazine and Subscriber models about the model that is going to provide their many to many relationship.~~
+The Subscription model knows about the Subscriber and Magazine models, but we need to go back and 'tell' our original Magazine and Subscriber models about the model that is going to provide their many to many relationship.

 	class Magazine < ActiveRecord::Base
 	  attr_accessible :description, :editor, :title